 Relatively one of the most commonly used and safer kinds of plastics.
 PP is the dense, translucent kind of plastic that one can find in most of food containers.
 It is used to make medicine containers, packaged food containers, and ketchup bottles.

 The best part of using PP is the fact that it is widely accepted in most places to be recycled and reused.

 Polystyrene is an inexpensive, lightweight and easily-formed plastic with a wide variety of uses.
 It is most often used to make disposable styrofoam drinking cups, take-out “clamshell” food containers, egg cartons, plastic picnic cutlery, foam packaging and those ubiquitous “peanut” foam chips used to fill shipping boxes to protect the contents.
 Polystyrene is also widely used to make rigid foam insulation and underlay sheeting for laminate flooring used in home construction.

 Polystyrene may leak styrene, a possible human carcinogen, into food products (especially when heated in a microwave).
 Chemicals present in polystyrene have been linked with human health and reproductive system dysfunction.

 Polystyrene should be avoided wherever possible.

 Number 7 plastics are essentially all the other plastics that are unaccounted for other than the 1 to 6 codes.
 This means that their impact on your health is not confirmed, and you must choose to use them at your own discretion.

-Due to the sheer diversity of the plastics used in this numbering, it cannot be precisely pin pointed as to what are the affects of #7 plastics.
-But personally, I would recommend to stay away from them as much as you can.
+Due to the sheer diversity of the plastics used in this numbering, it cannot be precisely pinpointed as to what are the effects of #7 plastics.
+But personally, I would recommend staying away from them as much as you can.

 For other such informative posts on how to live a healthy life, download the Fitato App.
-We provide you with a single pass that you can use to visit unlimited number of fitness studios in and around your home!!
+We provide you with a single pass that you can use to visit an unlimited number of fitness studios in and around your home in Pune!!